Blood In Stools

 -

-certain liver problems due to enlarged blood vessels in the esophagus or stomach
+Certain liver problems are due to enlarged blood vessels in the oesophagus or stomach.

 Lower GI bleeding may be caused by: